This post was most recently updated on February 8th, 2022

 6. The United States Mint

-This is not part of the Constitutional Walking Route, but it is less than a mile from Independence Hall and highly recommended!
+This is not part of the Constitutional Walking Route, but it is in Philadelphia and is less than a mile from Independence Hall.
+And highly recommended!
 As it turned out, it was another of the highlights for my kids.
 (And it is also free!!)
 The tour is about 45 minutes long and is self-guided.
 Here, you can watch actual coining operations from 40 feet above the factory floor.
 You can see the first coining press, used in 1792.
 Did you know that it took coiners at the first U.S. Mint three years to coin the first 1 million coins?
 Now, in Philadelphia, it takes only 30 minutes!
 If you’d like more information about the mint, you can find it at www.usmint.gov.

 We really enjoyed our visit to Philadelphia!
 We learned a lot, had great fun, and brought back some wonderful memories…and we’re waiting for another “National Treasure” sequel to help us decide where to go study history next!